postnl/woocommerce/readme.txt

 * Improvement: Spinner for order grid bulk actions.
 * Improvement: make default export settings show up in shipment options.
 * Improvement: show delivery date in order grid for any order that has one (only when "show delivery day" setting is enabled).
-* Fix: Calculated weight is shown for digital stamps.
 * Fix: Wrong label for "show delivery day" setting.
 * Fix: Error on sending return email.
 * Fix: Allow split address field for Belgium as well.